Dyego Sousa: Braga

-Shenzhen
+Shenzhen FC

-After rejecting bids of €12–15 million in January, Braga sold Sousa to Chinese Super League club Shenzhen F.C. for €5.6 million in July 2019.
+After rejecting bids of €12–15 million in January, Braga sold Sousa to Chinese Super League club Shenzhen FC for €5.6 million in July 2019.
 In his third game, he scored his first two goals in a 4–0 home win over Guangzhou R&F F.C. on 14 August to escape the relegation zone.

 On 31 January 2020, Sousa returned to Portugal's top flight, joining S.L.
 Benfica on loan without the option to sign.
 He debuted eight days later in a 3–2 loss at FC Porto in O Clássico, replacing André Almeida for the last five minutes.
 He made 13 scoreless appearances for the team from Lisbon, including 14 minutes of their 2–1 loss to Porto in the 2020 Taça de Portugal Final on 1 August.

 Sousa signed for F.C.
 Famalicão on 5 October 2020.
 After five games and no goals in two months, he rescinded his deal and went back to China.

 Almería

 On 31 August 2021, Sousa agreed to a one-year contract with UD Almería in the Spanish Segunda División.
 Playing mostly from the bench, he contributed 24 games and five goals to their title-winning season, starting with a hat-trick in a 4–1 win at CD Mirandés on his first start on 24 October.

 Sousa signed a new contract in March 2022, lasting until 2024.
 On 14 August he made his La Liga debut in a 2–1 home loss to Real Madrid, as a 71st-minute substitute for Umar Sadiq.

+On 9 August 2023, Sousa terminated his contract with the Andalusians.

+Alcorcón

+On 17 August 2023, Sousa joined AD Alcorcón also in the Spanish second division.